diresi/docker-nginx-certbot/README.md

 # docker-nginx-certbot
 nginx in docker doing SSL termination with certbot

+This nginx instance forwards all requests to upstreams on the same docker network.

 # Requirements
 - docker >= 1.19
 - docker-compose >= 1.8